Welcome

 In negligence claims, damages can be awarded not only for physical injuries but also for psychiatric harm.
 However, the courts have traditionally been cautious about claims solely for psychiatric injury, particularly where there is no accompanying physical harm ('pure psychiatric harm').
 Special rules apply, and claimants are often categorised as either 'primary' or 'secondary' victims.
 This article focuses specifically on primary victims.

-Key Term: Pure Psychiatric Harm Psychiatric injury suffered by a claimant which is not a consequence of any physical injury also sustained by the claimant in the same incident.
+Psychiatric injury suffered by a claimant which is not a consequence of any physical injury also sustained by the claimant in the same incident.

 Understanding the distinction between primary and secondary victims is fundamental.
 Primary victims are those directly involved in the incident and within the zone of potential physical danger.
+A claimant who reasonably believes they are in physical danger will generally be treated as a primary victim even if, with hindsight, they were not actually in danger.

-Key Term: Primary Victim An individual who suffers psychiatric harm because they were directly involved in an incident caused by the defendant's negligence, putting them within the zone of actual or reasonably apprehended physical danger.
+An individual who suffers psychiatric harm because they were directly involved in an incident caused by the defendant's negligence, putting them within the zone of actual or reasonably apprehended physical danger.

 Establishing a Duty of Care for Primary Victims